What is deposit and stage payment protection?

 You may be asked to pay a deposit or make a stage payment when you place an order for your home improvement installation.
 This is normal practice for most companies as it helps to safeguard them against manufacturing products they will probably not be able to use elsewhere should a customer cancel their order.

-Please note: any payments (deposits and stage payments etc.) made by you to the installer exceeding 25% of the contract value prior to final installation and completion of the contract are not covered by the scheme or the insurers in any way, and you must be aware that should you pay above the 25% amount prior to completion you do so at your own risk.
+Please note: Any payments (deposits and stage payments etc) made by you to the member exceeding 25% of the contract value (or the maximum limit of £5,000) prior to final installation and completion of the contract are not covered by the scheme or the insurers in any way.

 Why do I need deposit and stage payment protection insurance?